Allow time for students to reflect (self-reflection, peer/group reflection) on what they have experienced or learned during class.

 A single active learning activity can take as long as a week to complete, including time for preparation, in-class work and discussions, and personal and group reflections.

 Students may be unwilling to engage in active learning activities due to the fact that much of their learning experiences in the past derive from passive learning.
-Also, many of these students might have never experienced an active learning classroom, making them more hesitant or shy when asked to engage in active learning activities.
+Also, many of these students might have never experienced an active learning environment, making them more hesitant or shy when asked to engage in active learning activities.